AEchRod/Flask-RESTful-API-SQLAlchemy-project/README.md

 ## Notes

 This first iteration is based on the outdated flask-jwt extension, next version will include use of flask-jwt-extended to include features such as token refreshing, claims and callback.

+Also looking to implement a version of it which is hosted in Heroku or AWS.